-Make your new year’s resolutions work for you with these science-backed tips for a detox strategy that actually works!
+Don’t think about “what the best detox diet plan is” before you ask yourself, “how to do a detox diet that actually works?”
+Make your new year’s resolutions work for you with these top tips for a detox strategy that actually works!

-Is your detox plan breaking down built up toxins or breaking down your will to go on?
+Is your detox plan breaking down built-up toxins or breaking down your will to go on?
 Are you ringing in the new year with the motto “new year, new everything” or “old habits die hard”?
-Short-term detox diets that claim to cure everything come a dime a dozen, but what does the science say about detoxing?
+Short-term 3-day detox diets that claim to cure everything come a dime a dozen, but what does the science say about detoxing?

-In a health-and-wellness universe full of supplements, diet fads, and unrealistic expectations, I’m here to provide some clarity on what separates a real detox strategy from just another bogus get-thin-quick scheme.
+In a health-and-wellness universe full of supplements, diet fads, and unrealistic expectations, the Resync Team is here to provide some clarity on what separates a real detox strategy from just another bogus get-thin-quick scheme.
+Here’s what we cover in this blog:

-The fact that humans have made it this far is a testament to our given ability to adapt to whatever’s thrown our way.
+The fact that humans have made it this far is a testament to our ability to adapt to whatever comes our way.

-When our bodies are working well, we’re able to manage the amount of foreign substances that stick around in our bodies.
-This process is known as “detoxification” or more broadly, “metabolism”.
+When our bodies are working well, we’re able to manage the amount of foreign substances that stick around.
+This process of managing foreign substances is known as “detoxification” or more broadly, “metabolism”.

-The word detox is thrown around a lot, but it’s pretty unclear what a “detox diet” is.
-Is it a short-term weight loss diet that is so extreme that it almost guarantees a rebound in weight?
+The word detox is thrown around a lot, but it’s pretty unclear what a “detox diet” is, let alone what is the “best detox diet”.

 I just want to get it straight now: our organs are already able to detoxify most of what comes at them.
 Inflammatory triggers are managed by an immune protocol; most foreign chemicals are processed and cleared; heavy metals are chelated and excreted; your body even has a systematic way to get rid of infectious pathogens, mold, and parasites.